CartoDB/carto-vl/test/acceptance/README.md

 ├── reference_out.png
 └── reference.png
 ```

+## Filtering tests

+Adding `f-` at the beginning of any test folder marks this test to be executed without the rest of the tests.

+## Ignoring tests

+Adding `x-` at the beginning of any test folder marks this test to be ignored.

 **Note**: you may need to configure the CHROME_BIN variable before running the tests, for example: